-Impressive historical sites in Kyushu's ancient administrative capital
+Impressive historical sites in Kyushu's ancient political, diplomatic and cultural centre

-Established as Kyushu's capital during the 7th century, the city of Dazaifu is one of Fukuoka Prefecture's best-known destinations.
-It flourished as a center of government and commerce with mainland Asia for centuries.
+Established as the local government with jurisdiction over Kyushu during the 7th century, the city of Dazaifu is one of Fukuoka Prefecture's best-known destinations It flourished as the center of government and trading center with mainland Asia for centuries.

 - Dazaifu Tenmangu, one of Fukuoka's most celebrated shrines